UCNot/churi/README.md

   Directives are URI charge format extensions treated by custom handlers.

-  In this case the `!v` directive treats `3.0` as version specifier, rather as number.
+  In this case the `!v` directive treats `3.0` as a version specifier rather as a number.
 The latter is the case by default, as everything started with a digit is treated as number.

 - `/user;id=0n302875106592253` is a path fragment charged with user ID specified as `user` matrix parameter.